|

 The downside of this was that we had to climb a couple of fences and cross a field to get back to the path at the stile, where we should have left the forest.

-5) From the stile follow the path which soon becomes a boardwalk across a boggy area to a very narrow footbridge.
+5) From the stile few ollow the path which soon became a boardwalk across a boggy area to a very narrow footbridge.

-6) Cross the bridge (single file only!) and a stile at the other end.
-You are now on the old North Tyne Valley Road which was the main road before the reservoir was built and the valley was flooded.
-Turn right and follow the road.
+6) Here we crossed the bridge (single file only!) and a stile at the other end.
+This is on the old North Tyne Valley Road which was the main road before the reservoir was built and the valley was flooded.
+We turned right and followed the road.

 7) After a short distance the road disappears into the reservoir.
-Turn left before the water and follow a path up to another stile at the edge of the forest.
+We turned left before the water and follow a path up to another stile at the edge of the forest.

-8) Cross the stile and follow the path through the forest close to the shore by the lakeside.
-There are some markers here and there but this seems to be a little used path.
+8) We crossed the stile and follow the path through the forest close to the shore by the lakeside.
+There were some markers here and there but this seems to be a little used path.

 10) Beyond a clearing the path enters the forest again and signs of human activity reappear.
 Old sawhorses that may have been used as fires (or barbeques?) are scattered about the forest.